bakeiro/Light-PHP/README.md

 Light-PHP makes possible start working without reading massive documentations, if this is the case, then Light-PHP might be very useful for you.
 This was created to be the most simple framework to read/understand

-This project follows the coding standars and the good practices, and it offers a MVC structure, micro template engine, database abstraction, session management, debug console (for PHP) and much more!.
+This project follows the PSR-1, PSR-4 standars and the good practices, MVC structure, micro template engine, database abstraction, session management, debug console (for PHP) and much more!.

 ### Minimum requirements
 - PHP OpenSSL extension (if wants session encryption, something recommended)